-The Commissioner may handle complaints from concerned community residents who live in proximity to proposed or operating wind farms, large-scale solar farms (5 MW or more) and energy storage facilities such as large-scale batteries (1 MW or more).
+The Commissioner may handle complaints from concerned community residents who live in proximity to proposed or operating wind farms, large-scale solar farms (5 MW or more), energy storage facilities such as large-scale batteries (1 MW or more) and new major transmission projects.
 The concerned resident may be represented by an appropriate nominee acceptable to the Commissioner.

 Upon receiving a complaint, the Commissioner may enquire whether the resident has raised the matter with the respondent directly and engaged with their formal complaint handling process.
 If not, the Commissioner may encourage the resident to do so in the first instance.

 If a resident is already engaged in a process aimed at resolving the complaint (for example, a legal or state government ombudsman process), the Commissioner may decide to not accept or stop handling the complaint.